Sheepolution/classroom/README.md

 ##### Strict types

-By default properties are of the type 'any', meaning their value can be of any type.
-But their type can also be set.
+By default, properties are of the type 'any', meaning their value can be of any type; But their type can also be set.
 Properties can be one or multiple of the following types:

 * `any`
 * `boolean`